Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 What Are The Causes Of Asthma?

-Allergies: Allergens such as pollen, animal dander, dust mites can raise risk of developing asthma.
+Allergies: Allergens like animal dander, pollen and dust mites raise the risk of developing asthma

-Environmental factors: Exposure to substances like allergens, toxins, fumes can irritate the airways making the person prone to develop asthma.
+Environmental factors: Exposure to substances like fumes, toxins or any allergen can irritate the airways making the person prone to asthma.

-Hygiene hypothesis: According to this notion, babies whose immune systems aren’t exposed to enough microorganisms during their early months and years won’t have the capacity to fend off asthma and other allergy disorders.
+Hygiene hypothesis: According to this notion, babies whose immune systems are not exposed to enough microorganisms during early months and years of their childhood don’t have the capacity to fend off asthma and other allergy disorders.

 What Are The Symptoms Of Asthma?